The SRG/eROSITA All-Sky Survey: A comprehensive X-ray analysis of the Hydra I galaxy cluster: Results and discussion

-We report our estimates of $M$ for both the southern and eastern fronts to be $1.53\substack{+0.23 \\ -0.23}$ and $1.25\substack{+0.09\\-0.08}$, respectively, which are weak ICM shocks \citep[e.g.,][]{Markevitch2007}.
-In the north, the surface brightness discontinuity corresponds to a marginally subsonic feature with $M=0.99\substack{+0.07\\-0.06}$, although no shock is expected in the ICM for $M<1$. \citet{2024radiohydra} discussed the possibility of these edges being a sloshing feature, but in our GGM filtered and unsharp masked Chandra images (\cref{fig:chandraggm+unsharp}), this feature is primarily localized near NGC~3311 and lacks any signs of large-scale spiraling gas flows in its vicinity and closer to NGC 3309.
-Furthermore, other examples of ongoing ram-pressure stripping in galaxy groups, such as NGC~1404 in the Fornax cluster \citep{2005ApJ...621..663M} and NGC~4452 in the Virgo cluster \citep{2006ApJ...644..155M} produced density jumps that are similar in magnitude.
-Based on this and the near constant ICM temperature and high metal abundance (particularly Fe) in the stripped halo found by \citet{2006xmmhydra} and \citet{2007hydra}, these edges appear to be the so-called \lq\lq iron fronts\rq\rq\;\citep[][Sect.~2.5]{Markevitch2007}, where a substantial decrease in the Fe abundance beyond the edge is observed. \\
+The eastern and southern sectors exhibit density contrasts of \mbox{$J=1.28\substack{+0.09\\-0.05}$} and $1.59\substack{+0.15\\-0.07}$, respectively, which are consistent with weak ICM shocks \citep[e.g.,][]{Markevitch2007}.
+However, this interpretation requires direct spectroscopic measurements of the temperature structure across the discontinuities.
+Previous studies by \citet{2004hydra,2006xmmhydra} have performed detailed spectral analyses of the cluster core and do not report temperature or metallicity jumps within $R<\ang{;2}$.
+However, the available data are insufficient to conclusively distinguish between shocks, cold fronts, or other ICM discontinuities. \citet{2024radiohydra} discussed the possibility of these edges being a sloshing feature, but in our GGM filtered and unsharp masked \textit{Chandra} images (\cref{fig:chandraggm+unsharp}), this feature is primarily localized near NGC~3311 and lacks any signs of large-scale spiraling gas flows in its vicinity and closer to NGC 3309.
+We also note that similar examples of ongoing ram-pressure stripping in galaxy groups, such as NGC~1404 in the Fornax cluster \citep{2005ApJ...621..663M} and NGC~4552 in the Virgo cluster \citep{2006ApJ...644..155M}, exhibit density contrasts at the edges of stripped gas that are similar in magnitude. \\